PopupMaker/Popup-Maker/readme.txt

 * There is a JavaScript error caused by another plugin or your theme.
 You can check this using your browsers console (Press F12).

 == Screenshots ==
-1. Create an infinite amount of popups and put any content inside your popups!
-No restrictions, no limitations - customize your popup content to fit your needs.
+1. Create and edit an infinite amount of unique popups to get any job done - you can even export and import them to your other sites!
+Clicking on a popup takes you to our unique Popup Editor.
-2. Use the Popup Maker WYSIWIG Content Editor to easily customize your popups' content!
-Plus, use Short Codes, HTML, and other code to give your popups ultimate power.
-Adding popups and content in Popup Maker is just like adding pages and content in WordPress.
+2. Use our unique Popup Editor to completely customize every facet of your popup!
+Plus, use our Content Editor to implement Shortcodes, HTML, and other code to create any popup imaginable.
+If you’ve created a page or post in WordPress, you’ll feel right at home!
-3. Popup Maker offers you pixel perfect positioning settings to match your needs and fit your website perfectly.
-4. Create high performing themes in minutes with our user friendly Theme Builder.
-Don't be worried to go with the flow, you can easily revert to old saves with Revision History.
+3. Use the Display Settings Pane in the Popup Editor and choose from a plethora of options, including Responsive Sizes and Animation Types!
+4. Trigger your popups on the front end using the Triggers Pane in the Popup Editor.
+Our Free triggers include: Click Open and Auto Open.
+5. Choose from 29 Conditions in the Popup Editor and target exactly who will (and will not) see your popups.
+6. Prevent popups from showing up again using the Cookies Pane in the Popup Editor.
+Our free Cookie Creation Events include: On Popup Open, On Popup Close and Manual Javascript.
+7. Create and edit an unlimited supply of popup themes for every situation.
+You can even export and import them to your other sites!
+Clicking on a theme takes you to our unique Theme Editor.
-5. Theme every element of your popups to blend perfectly into your site: Background Overlay, Popup Container, Close Button, Google Fonts & much more.
-All in all, customize your popup theme with over 60 options!
+8. Use the Theme Editor to choose from over 60 options and theme every element of your popup: Background Overlay, Popup Container, Close Button, Google Fonts and much more.
+9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==